Fall 2014 Courses

 Instructor: Schlatter, J. – Tues./ Thurs., 3 pm to 4:30 pm

-Historically, great civic and national cultures have been identified with, and at times defined by, great theatre.
-Today, in America, theatre is thriving due to the immense creativity of our playwrights and associate theatre artists, the enthusiastic engagement of a wide audience, and the passionate commitment of artists and audiences to an engaged political discourse.
-This course will investigate the contemporary American theatre as an indispensable asset in helping our country sustain its vigorous public culture.
-It will also enable us to create a collective portrait of who we are as a people at a critical time in our national history.
-This course will examine a range of new plays by authors such as David Lindsay-Abaire, Sara Ruhl, Lynn Nottge, David Mamet, and Tracy Letts, among others.
-Students will research major theatre companies, both traditional and experimental, and individual theatre makers who are continually forging new work.
-The course will include attendance at performances by local Philadelphia theatre companies and visits by Philadelphia theatre artists.
+Historically, great civic and national cultures have been identified with, and at times defined by, their great theatres.
+Today, in America, theatre is thriving due to the immense creativity of our playwrights and other theatre artists, the enthusiastic support of a wide audience, and a passionate commitment by both theatre companies and audiences to engage vital social issues.
+This course will investigate the contemporary American theatre as an indispensable asset in helping our country sustain a vigorous public culture.
+It will also enable us to create a collective portrait of who we are as a culture at this very critical time in our history.
+This course will examine a range of new plays by acclaimed authors such as Paula Vogel, Sarah Ruhl, Quiara Alegria Hudes, Lynn Nottage, Christopher Durang, among others.
+Students will research major national theatre companies, both traditional and experimental, and individual theatre artists who continue to forge new work.
+The course will include attendance at local theatre companies such as The Wilma Theatre, Arden Theatre, and Philadelphia Theatre Company, and class visits by Philadelphia theatre professionals.

 SENIOR THESIS (THAR-299.000) Arranged